shuaihuaiyi/2016SE-lab1/2016SE-lab1-master/README.md

-hello world,welcome to lab1~
+hello world,w4lcome~
-I am a weaker of the winterfoll!! please help me if possible~~
+I am sorry,I need to modified you to finish the homework~ by the way , winter is coming!